pthreat/StangeMercadoPago/README.md

 https://www.mercadopago.com.ar/developers/es/solutions/payments/custom-checkout/test-cards/

+### UPDATES

+Added IPN Notification support for basic checkout Added a handy command for developers to be able to create mercadopago test users (stange:mercadopago:create:test-user)

 ### TODO

 - [ ]	Refresh config cache for easy managment (i.e: Not having to refresh the cache manually from the backend)
-- [ ]	Add support for IPN's (Instant payment notifications)
+- [ ]	Add support for custom checkout methods (On store through mercadopago js sdk)
-- [ ]	Add support for custom checkout methods
+- [ ] Enable other types of checkout (Rapipago, PagoFacil)